ascpixi/smolsharp/README.md

 	- `/nodefaultlib` - excludes CRT libraries from the binary
 	- `/fixed` - instructs the operating system to load the binary at a static address, disabling relocations and making the linker skip emitting the `.reloc` section
 	- `/merge:.modules=.rdata` - merges the `.modules` and `.rdata` sections due to their identical attributes.
-6. **Finishing touches** - all leading null bytes are stripped from the binary.
+6. **Finishing touches** - all trailing null bytes are stripped from the binary.
 Please note that this is not bound to MSBuild - this can also be achieved with calling `ilc` calling the linker manually, as demonstrated by the [`MichalStrehovsky/zerosharp`](https://github.com/MichalStrehovsky/zerosharp) repository.

 ## Caveats